 Eat'n Park Hospitality Group receives National Restaurant Association's "Restaurant Neighbor" Award

 Presented by The National Restaurant Association, Eat’n Park Hospitality Group was awarded the 2011 Restaurant Neighbor Award.
 The award celebrates outstanding service efforts that restaurateurs perform in their respective communities.
 We were selected because our team members have poured their hearts into Caring for Kids, our campaign to raise money for local children’s hospitals.
 Through 2010, the campaign has raised over $7 million for sick children and their families.

-Celebrated 30th Anniversary of the Christmas Star
+We celebrated the 30th Anniversary of the Christmas Star.

 In 1982, Jim Broadhurst, then-CEO and now Chairman of Eat'n Park Restaurants, wanted to create a video to thank the City of Pittsburgh for its support.
 That desire gave birth to the Eat'n Park Christmas Star, delivering a message that has been uplifting spirits ever since.
 The Eat'n Park Christmas Star has earned its classic status among western Pennsylvanians as a beloved holiday tradition.

 As part of the Christmas Star's 30th anniversary celebration, we created a special laser adaptation of our commercial, delivered “Random Acts Of Smiley” throughout the city, unveiled the Christmas Star Shoppe in all of our restaurants, featuring Christmas Star merchandise ranging from ornaments and t-shirts to magnets and mugs, and partnered with the City of Pittsburgh to proclaim November 9 as 'Eat'n Park Christmas Star Day' in the city.

 SendtheStar.com was also launched to enable visitors to spread holiday cheer by sending the Christmas Star video with a personal message to any recipient with an email address.